Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 What is Bisexuality?

 Bi people are attracted to their own gender and other gender(s).
 They may find certain characteristics of their own gender appealing, while also being attracted to other characteristics of other genders.
-For example, a bi woman may be attracted to certain feminine physical characteristics of women, but also be attracted to masculine characteristics of men.
+For example, a bi woman may be attracted to certain feminine physical characteristics of women, but they can also be attracted to masculine characteristics of men.
 The most commonly agreed upon definition of bisexuality within the LGBT+ community comes from the prominent bisexual activist Robyn Ochs.
-Robyn Ochs describes bisexuality thus:
+Ochs describes bisexuality thus:

 “I call myself bisexual because I acknowledge in myself the potential to be attracted, romantically and/or sexually, to people of more than one sex, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree.”